Mahesh100/Java/README.md

 Java is popurlaly used in console,GUI,Web based applications and mobile application, game development, and also to make embedded systems.
 Apart from this java is also used to develop a software of devices.
 It is not only used in computers and mobiles but also in telvisions,washing machine etc.
+Online forms, banking, and shoping are possible beacuse of java.